 Action on Global Citizenship Teacher Training

-Our FREE one-day Global Citizenship Teacher Training for secondary school teachers explore the UN Global Goals (SDGs) through interactive and creative activities.
+Our one-day Global Citizenship Teacher Training for secondary school teachers explore the UN Global Goals (SDGs) through interactive and creative activities.
 The training will focus on how to use the resource in your classroom and how to teach your students how to become champions in Global Citizenship.

 Within bespoke training you will: